yjlo123/blog/content/post/08_runtime_game_1.md

 [Sokoban](https://siwei.dev/app/sokoban/),
 [(More ...)](https://github.com/yjlo123/runtime-script#examples).
 Since some of them are created at an early stage of Runtime Script,   they may not have used the latest supported syntax.

 All the games I created using Runtime Script share the same necessary components, i.e. status variables, main loop, key events, sleep intervals, and redrawing pixels.
-In this blog, we are going to write such a boilerplate that can be modified to various mini-games.
+In this article, we are going to implement such a boilerplate that can be modified to various mini-games.

 In the program that we are going to write, you can move a white pixel on the canvas by pressing arrow keys.